-We are one of the world's leading clinical contract research organizations, or CROs, by revenue, solely focused on providing scientificallydriven outsourced clinical development services to the biotechnology, pharmaceutical and medical device industries.
+We are one of the world's leading clinical contract research organizations, or CROs, by revenue, focused on providing scientifically-driven outsourced clinical development services to biotechnology, pharmaceutical and medical device companies.
 The industry we operate in is highly competitive from a business and human resource perspective.
 Accordingly, our Compensation Committee believes that executive compensation should be tied strongly to Company and individual performance.

 The Company has had exceptional total stockholder return performance since August 2016, which is when our common stock first began trading on the NASDAQ Global Select Market.
 The Company completed its initial public offering of its common stock at a price of \$23.00, and our common stock started trading on August 11, 2016 at \$28.15 per share.
-The closing price of our common stock on March 25, 2020 was \$67.97.
-In addition, the Company's 2019 financial performance exceeded guidance it provided at the beginning of the 2019 fiscal year with respect to several objectives described below.
+The closing price of our common stock on March 18, 2021 was \$160.95.